telerik/winforms-docs/winforms-converter/overview.md

 * Visual Basic and C# projects are supported.

->note Before proceeding further, make sure that you meet the [Requirements]({%slug winforms/winforms-converter/requirements%}) for the Converter Tool.
+Before proceeding further, make sure that you meet the [Requirements]({%slug winforms/winforms-converter/requirements%}) for the Converter Tool.

 ## See Also